Nova Southeastern UniversityDepartment of Recruitment and AdmissionsMaxwell Maltz Building Room 20103301 College AvenueFort Lauderdale/Davie, FL 33314

 Welcome packets are emailed to accepted students.
 It includes basic information and hyperlinks to your program and department, including contact information for further assistance.

-What jobs will I qualify for with my degree?
+How will my degree prepare me for future employment?
 How much will I make?

 What about licensure/certification requirements?